The Board of Trustees

 Anne Curry (Chair)

 I joined the Trust in 2011, becoming a member of the Board soon afterwards.
 I was already involved as historical consultant in the Bosworth Battlefield project, funded by the HLF and run by the BT for Leicestershire County Council.
 I was co-author with the archaeologist Dr Glenn Foard of Bosworth 1485.
 A Battlefield Rediscovered (2013).
 My main research interest is the Hundred Years War and especially the armies which served in it.
-A recent project has led to an on-line database of all soldiers known to have served the English crown at war between 1369 and 1453, and the co-authored The Soldier in Late Medieval England (2013).
-Other publications include The Battle of Agincourt.
-Sources and Interpretations (2000, e-book 2015) and Agincourt.
-A New History (2005), which is the first fully researched study of the battle.
-2015 is a busy year for me in terms of talks in the UK, France and USA.
-I am academic co-chair of the Agincourt 600 committee (see Agincourt600.com), and historical adviser for the Royal Armouries Battle of Agincourt exhibition in the Tower of London and for refurbishment plans at the Centre Historique Médiéval at Azincourt.
-I am a member of the English Heritage Battlefields Panel and a Trustee of the Royal Armouries.
-In my day job I am professor of Medieval History and Dean of the Faculty of Humanities at the University of Southampton.
-I am committed to public outreach and history education at all levels, and was President of the Historical Association from 2008 to 2011.
-I am passionate about communicating my research to as wide an audience as possible through my writing, talks and web projects.
+I co -directed projects to create on-line database of all soldiers serving the English crown between 1369 and 1453 (www.medievalsoldier.org), and to put the Gascon rolls on line (gasconrolls.org) and am now working on a project on The Peasants Revolt of 1381.
+I have worked closely with the Centre Historique Médiéval at Azincourt for many years, especially on the refurbishment of the museum in 2019.
+My publications include The Battle of Agincourt.
+Sources and Interpretations (2000, e-book 2015), Agincourt.
+A New History (2005), which is the first fully researched study of the battle, and Great Battles.
+Agincourt (OUP 2015) which looks at why this battle has been so famous and controversial across the centuries.
+I was President of the Historical Association from 2008 to 2011 and have served as a member of the English Heritage Battlefields Panel and as a Trustee of the Royal Armouries.
+I retired as Professor of Medieval History at the University of Southampton in September 2019, having also been Dean of Humanities for eight years.
+I am committed to public outreach and history education at all levels, and am passionate about communicating my research to as wide an audience as possible through my writing, talks and web projects.

 Clive Hallam Baker